peterrenshaw/search/README.md

 2018DEC15
+* handle the errors for reading args.path using an enum, then match result.

 * this is nice: search for keyword in file, for example this search is through the source code looking for refernces to mutability.
 Result then tells you which line the reference is.